• Home

 Today the event is known as Gold Star Spouses Day, though (as mentioned earlier) many still use “Gold Star Wives Day” interchangeably with Gold Star Spouses Day.

 The organization Gold Star Wives welcomes all Gold Star spouses, for example, but retains the original name.
-The organization welcomes membership applications from “Any surviving spouse of any person of the United States military who died while a member of the armed forces of our country, or who died subsequent to such service as a result of an injury or disability incurred during such service.”
+The organization welcomes membership applications from “Any surviving spouse of any person of the United States military who died while a member of the armed forces of our country, or who died after such service as a result of an injury or disability incurred during such service.”

 How Gold Star Spouses Day Is Observed